Property Ownership Issues

 Timing will be critical as there are strong anti-deprivation clauses in the Social Security Act 1964.
 Any decision to change the way you own your home must be done in conjunction with the rules and regulations set in place by the Ministry.

 As with all areas of law, it is important that you seek good advice from a team who understand how this area may impact on you.
 At Harmans we have experience dealing with estate planning strategies.
-Give Fleur McDonald a call on 03 352 2293 to arrange an appointment to discuss your situation.
+Give Phillipa Shaw a call on 03 352 2293 to arrange an appointment to discuss your situation.